panther-labs/terraform-provider-panther/README.md

 1. Make sure the `generator_config.yml` file is up to date.
 This has to be changed only for updates to existing REST endpoints/resources.
 2. Follow steps `3` and `4` from the `Creating a new resource` section.

+### Code generation limitations

+The code generation tools currently do not cover all the functionality we need.
+For this reason, setting the defaults for optional values and setting the `UseStateForUnknownn` value for the `id` in the schema is done manually in the resource `Schema` method.
+Additionally, as mentioned above, there is no support for importing the state of a resource, so the `ImportState` method has to be implemented manually.

 ### Testing